sergiogallegos/hello-world/README.md

 This is a test, for how to create a repository, new branch, commit changes, etc in github.

-1. second tet from mac.
+1. second test from mac.
 2. another change.
 3. testing again from poweshell windows.
 4. change from macos iterm2.